-The following “frequently asked questions” pertain to our 2019 State of Healthy Housing report.
+The following list of questions and answers are intended to highlight the background and results of our 2019 State of Healthy Housing report.

 Which MSAs (metropolitan statistical areas) have the most healthy and least healthy housing conditions?

 - Best MSAs: Based on the scoring, the metro areas of Seattle, WA; Jacksonville, FL; San Jose, CA; Miami, FL; Orlando, FL; and Washington, DC, have the healthiest housing conditions.

 - Worst MSAs: Based on the scoring, the metro areas of San Antonio, TX; Oklahoma City, OK; Tucson, AZ; and New York, NY, have the least healthiest housing conditions.